Categories

 Contacts vs. Glasses: A Quick Look at the Pros & Cons

-Posted Jan 31, 2018 | Tips, Tricks & Tech
+Posted Aug 27, 2024 | Tips, Tricks & Tech

 Many of us will eventually need to see an eye doctor about the quality of our vision.
-At that point we’ll be faced with an important decision: should we wear contact lenses or glasses?
-Here are the pros and cons of each so that you can make the right choice for your eyes.
+At that point, we’ll be faced with an important decision: should we wear contact lenses or glasses?
+Either option is going to help us see better, but the choice between the two can involve many considerations, ranging from comfort to expense.
+So how does one make the choice?

-Pros of Wearing Contact Lenses
+Pros of Wearing Contact Lenses:

 • Better visibility in bad weather.
 Contacts won’t fog up or get covered in raindrops.